ptcrealitylab/vuforia-webXR/README.md

 #endif /* vuforiaKey_h */
 ```

 4. When these files are in place, open VuforiaWebXR.xcodeproj.
-Make sure
+Navigate to the `Signing & Capabilities`
-   Xcode is set up with your Apple developer profile for code signing.
-You should be able to
+view and update the signing credentials with your own.
+You should now be able to compile and run the project
-   compile and run the project (it won't run on the simulator; you need to have an iOS device
+(it won't run on the simulator; you need to have an iOS device connected).
-   connected).

 ### Use